MCTeamPotato/NarutoLoading/README.md

 - You can press `F12` to reload the video and audio during your game.
 By default, the reloadKey is set to F12.
 To change it to another key like R, set the value to 82.
 (See the `keys.txt` in this repo for complete reference of key mappings)
 - The audio volume can be controlled by MC's `Video Settings` -> `Music & Sounds` -> `Master Volume` (**NOT THE `Music` !!!**).
 - [Duplicationless](https://www.curseforge.com/minecraft/mc-mods/duplicationless) is required.
-### About Audio-Video Desynchronization
+### Memory Cost
 The `videoFrameStorageBufferSize` config property means the size of our buffer list, which contains the images parsed from the video frame by frame and queued for rendering.

 If you increase this config value, our ability to compete against lag spike during video playing will be better.
 For example, if your video is 30 fps and this config value is 60, our video executor can compete against lag spike up to 2 seconds.
 We can catch up with the audio within those 2 seconds and preserve the viewing experience.
+Additionally, if the lag spike is longer than 2 seconds and we failed to resolve the audio-video desynchronization even after clearing the buffer list, we will attempt to restart the whole video player based on the elapsed time of the audio.

 **However, increasing this config value does mean the total amount of stored images in your game is increased, and so your game's required memory will be higher.**